 It’s Time to Get Your Products Online

 To be competitive in the current retail landscape, your business needs an efficient e-commerce content strategy that grabs the attention of online shoppers and converts visitors into buyers.
 However, your product copy is only as good as the data you use to create it.
-For an item onboarding and product data management solution built for the modern retailer, turn to ProdX by Virtucom Group.
+For an item onboarding and product data management solution built for the modern retailer, turn to Virtucom Group.